mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/developer_kit/irobot-create3-robot.rst

 understanding is invaluable for those looking to enter the robotics industry or further their knowledge in this rapidly evolving field.

-Before starting, review the |irobot_create3_documentation| to be able to perform the configuration changes needed for the tutorial.
+Before starting, review the `iRobot Create 3 mobile robotics platform documentation <https://iroboteducation.github.io/create3_docs/>`__ to be able to perform the configuration changes needed for the tutorial.

 Prerequisites